shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - types of load balancers - dns, hardware, software and global server
 - "dns load balancer" - dns maps human friendly urls to ip addresses
 - "dns record" is the response by "dns servers" when asked for ip addresses for a url
-- can return multiple ip addresses in this record, ordered differently every time (maybe using round robin)
+- can return multiple ip addresses in this record, ordered differently every time using round robin
 - the clients typically pick the first address from this list, and we achieve load balancing this way
-- disadvantages
+- disadvantages -
   - dns servers do not perform health checks, so can return ips of faulty servers
   - the dns record can be cached at client, which means they can call the faulty instance till the ttl - "time to live" expires
   - exposes the ip addresses of our instances directly, thus exposing implementation details
+  - not efficient enough to route to the closer data center
+  - dns packets are small (for efficiency). so, they cannot include all the ip addresses
 - "hardware load balancers" and "software load balancers" address all the above problems with dns load balancers
 - hardware load balancers run on hardware optimized for load balancers
 - software load balancers can run on any general purpose machine